Why Music Matters in School

 The benefits of integrating music into primary school curriculum are far reaching, and impact on many areas of school life.

-Warwick Music Group's Education Ambassador Becca Pope, draws on her experience of managing music in a primary school, and explores just some of the reasons why music is so important to include in your school environment.
+Warwick Music Group's Education Ambassador, draws on their experience of managing music in a primary school, and explores just some of the reasons why music is so important to include in your school environment.

 - Why should music be a part of the primary curriculum?